Ruprabhu25/p2/REPORT.md

 shrink in size at runtime, unlike arrays which have a fixed size.
 This can be helpful when the number of elements in the queue is not known ahead of time.
-We use this queue class in the other phases of the project such as when we work on the threading as we have to queue incoming threads.
+We use this queue class in the other phases of the project such as when we work on the threading as we have to enqueue incoming threads.
 We also test our queue using unit testing.
 We created a program called queue_tester.c and test all the main features of the queue, such as adding multiple elements to the queue, removing elements from an empty queue, deleting elements from the queue,